gmarty/scumm-nes/README.md

 ## What does it NOT do?

 The app doesn't use the runtime code used by the NES to start and play the game.
 It only works with the SCUMM resources stored in the ROM files.

-It does not modify the ROM, it is only an explorer of the resources present in the game.

 ## How to use it?